sparkfun/SparkFun_ST25DV64KC_Arduino_Library/docs/api_SFE_ST25DV64KC.md

 ### getGPO1Bit()

-This method return the state of the selected bit in the GPO1 register.
+This method returns the state of the selected bit in the GPO1 register.

 ```c++
 bool getGPO1Bit(uint8_t bitMask)